-- 1. What treatment that let patients sing words instead of speaking them? - 2.
+- 1. What is the name of the treatment that let patients sing words instead of speaking them? - 2.
 What is the process of MIT (Music Intonation Therapy) treatment? - 3.
 What do you think of the 16 year treatment time? - 4.
-How many patients could MIT help in the USA? - 5.
+How many patients could MIT could help in the USA? - 5.
 State the example of a success story from Gottfried Schlaug. - 6.
 What do you think of MIT?
-Is it really effective? - 7.
+Do you think its really effective? - 7.
 What happens to people when they have a stroke? - 8.
-What life be like if you couldn't speak? - 9.
+What would life be like if you couldn't speak?> - 9.
 Do you agree that music is a multi sensory experience? - 10.
 What's the difference between a stroke and a heart attack?